 There are many areas that I hope our new government will consider or re-consider, not the least of which is their asylum seeker policy.
 Closer to home here in the Northern Territory, as attentively as I listened during the election campaign, I heard very little mention of the respective parties’ policies around the situation of our Indigenous Peoples.

 For Aboriginal people in the Territory I hope the new government will consider doing away with Stronger Futures (the revamped Intervention).
 In so many respects this is a matter of justice, or injustice.
 Health, housing, education, and employment are key issues if Aboriginal people are to develop a future for themselves that is both meaningful and sustainable.
 But there is a fundamental need for genuine respect, genuine listening, genuine partnership, and genuine accountability.
 Housing is the place to start – I hope all the excuses will be set aside, all the bargaining will cease, and that the government will focus on seeing an end to over-crowding, that every family lives in a house of their own.

 Most of all I hope the Aboriginal People here will not have their hopes dashed yet again.
 They do have real hopes that things might be different for them.

-Evan Ellis (Sydney, NSW)
+Evan Ellis (Sydney, NSW) says:

 After an exciting sporting match between two competitive teams, it’s common to hear a commentator intone something like, “Cricket was the real winner today”.
 I feel the reverse after this election.
 Our democracy was the real loser.